Pleural Diseases

 Pleurisy

 Also known as pleuritis, pleurisy occurs when the two pleura layers become inflamed.
+This causes the pleural space to close and the layers of the pleura to rub together, making breathing painful.

 Symptoms of pleurisy include: